Final | February 2022 | v2.0.1 | OFFICIAL - Public | QGCDG (ICT Strategic Sourcing)

 - end user, ICT professional and procurement professional expertise should be accessed during the planning and implementation phases of the procurement process for all high value or high business risk products and services

-- procurement professionals involved in ICT Procurement should be trained in the use of the Queensland Information Technology Contracting (QITC) framework to a level commensurate with the value and business risk of the procurement activity
+- procurement professionals involved in ICT Procurement should demonstrate a level of competency in the use of the Queensland Information Technology Contracting (QITC) framework to a level commensurate with the value and business risk of the procurement activity

 - non-procurement professional staff involved in ICT procurement should receive fundamental training in procurement policy and procedures commensurate with the value and business risk of the procurement activity